 “Kožarić’s figures and portraits are above all fresh outbursts of his sculptural sensibility – almost undisturbed, exceptionally tender and fanciful. […] Kožarić speaks, narrates, fantasizes, sings, fears, and rejoices, touches delicately, squeezes nervously, and declines things with open palms and spread fingers.
 His sculptures are neither fragments nor momentary impressions, otherwise the author would repeat himself from time to time without being so attracted by the continuous rhythm contained in the details of some silhouettes.
 We should observe that these figures have not grown easily under his fingers and we can certainly assume that he would unwillingly part with them.”

 Radoslav Putar, 1955

-The exhibition has been made possible with support by Stiftung Kunstfonds and NEUSTART KULTUR.
+The exhibition and a short film by Jonathan Sammon (seen here) has been made possible with support by Stiftung Kunstfonds and NEUSTART KULTUR.